hyperledger-archives/sawtooth-next-directory/README.md

     pip3 install pyyaml

-####Deploying to Localhost
+#### Deploying to Localhost

 Docker containers are also available for developers, and are marked with a `-dev` tag in their filename.
 There are a few differences between how these containers work compared to the defaults:

-- they do not need to be rebuilt when local files change
+- They do not need to be rebuilt when local files change
 - Protobuf files will need to be built locally
-- some dependencies may need to be installed locally\*
+- Some dependencies may need to be installed locally\*
-- a _Sawtooth shell_ container is included for testing
+- A _Sawtooth shell_ container is included for testing
 - Sawtooth's blockchain REST API will be available at **http://localhost:8080**
 - Rethink's database admin panel will be available at **http://localhost:9090**